-10.3.
-Quality assessment criteria report
+10.1.2.
+Quality assessment criteria report (standard quality metrics)

-This Section describes each item in Table 3, "Quality Assessment Criteria Report Items" in detail.
-All items are created based on ISO/IEC 29794-1 however some of them are modified to adjust to the CC evaluation.
+This Section describes each item in Table 3, "Quality Assessment Criteria Report Items (standard quality metrics)" in detail.
+Most items are created based on the Section 8.3, "Reporting items description" so the developer may refer them to create the report.

-The developer may point to a public standard used for the determining of quality criteria, such as ISO/IEC 29794-4 to provide the necessary information.
-The developer must provide information about how the public standard is used by the TOE.
+The developer may point to a public standard used for the determining of quality metrics, such as ISO/IEC 29794-4 to provide the necessary information.